bpj/placeholder-prompt/README.md

 	-o STR --output-file STR       Path to the output file.
 	                               (default value: (undef))
 	-O --options                   Show options help only.
+	-p --prompt-echo               Echo the line containing the placeholder when prompting.
+	                               (default value: 1)
+	-P -E --no-prompt-echo         Do not echo the line containing the placeholder when prompting.
 	-R STR --right-delimiter STR   Right delimiter for placeholders.
 	                               (default value: >)
 	-s STR -Y STR --save-data STR  Name of YAML file to save data to.
 	                               (default value: (undef))
+	-v --version                   Show the program version.

 ENVIRONMENT